LCOGT/banzai/docs/index.rst

 We set the source detection limit at 3 times the global rms of the image. ``MINAREA`` is set to 5, the default.
 This should minimize false detections, but may miss the faintest sources.

+To assess the image quality, we estimate the full-width half maximum (FWHM) of the stars in the image.
+We reject any sources that have a FWHM of less than a pixel to ensure that they do not bias our results.
+The PSFs for LCO are typically well sampled so this does not reject real stars even when the seeing is good.
+For the remaining sources, we estimate the pixel locations of the half-max contours using SciPy.
+We take the distance from the geometric center of the source to all points along the contour.
+This improves the behavior of the FWHM estimates when the PSF is asymmetric.
+For each source, we select the 90th percentile from these distances and multiply by a factor of two as our estimate of the FWHM.
+This ensures that we do not underestimate the FWHM when dealing with stigmatic images.
+Finally, we take the robust standard deviation (see below) to estimate the overall FWHM of the image.
+This value is recorded in the header under the L1FWHM keyword.

 Astrometry